Rajiv Gandhi Prodhyogiki VishwaVidyalaya (RGPV) Syllabus for Bachelor of Engineering (B.E.) 2nd Semester.

-Materials: Classification of engineering material, composition of cast iron and carbon steels on iron-carbon diagram and their mechanical properties; Alloy steel and their applications; stress-strain diagram, Hooks law and modulus of elasticity.
-Tensile, shear, hardness and fatigue testing of materials.
+Materials: Classification of engineering material, the composition of cast iron and carbon steels on iron-carbon diagram and their mechanical properties; Alloy steel and their applications; stress-strain diagram, Hooks law, and modulus of elasticity.
+Tensile, shear, hardness, and fatigue testing of materials.

 Measurement: Temperature, pressure, velocity, flow, strain, force and torque measurement, concept of measurement error & uncertainly analysis, measurement by Vernier caliper, micrometer, dial gauges, slip gauges, sine-bar and combination set; introduction to lath, drilling, milling and shaping machines.

 Fluids: Fluid properties, pressure, density and viscosity; pressure variation with depth, static and kinetic energy; Bernauli’s equation for incompressible fluids, viscous and turbulent flow, working principle of fluid coupling, pumps, compressors, turbines, positive displacement machines and pneumatic machines.
 Hydraulic power & pumped storage plants for peak load management as compared to baseload plants.